Review by Camden Ferrell

 With upcoming episodes centering around such things as ice cream and tattoos, The World According to Jeff Goldblum is sure to become a fan-favorite documentary show on Disney+.
 Despite a few kinks that need to be worked out, this fascinating docuseries is going to be one of the streamer’s best offerings.

 The World According to Jeff Goldblum is now streaming on Disney+.
+New episodes stream every Friday.

 Review by Dan Skip Allen